The BIG Conversation

 Q. Is an Advance Care Plan a legally binding document?

-Legally a healthcare professional does not have to follow the exact instructions in your Advance Care Plan, however these wishes must be taken into account when a decision is being made on your behalf.
+A. Legally a healthcare professional does not have to follow the exact instructions in your Advance Care Plan, however, these wishes must be taken into account when a decision is being made on your behalf.

 For further information: